‘One Incident Is Too Many’: Violent Weekend Sees 4 Shootings Stretching From Coconut Creek To SW Miami-Dade

 MIAMI (CBSMiami) – It was a violent weekend across South Florida with multiple shootings.
 Gunshots rang out from Coconut Creek to southwest Miami-Dade.

-Video captured on shooting that occurred around midnight Sunday in the 500 block of NW 51 Street.READ MORE: People Of Cuba Set To Take To The Streets Once Again In Protest Of The Communist Government
+Video captured one shooting that occurred around midnight Sunday in the 500 block of NW 51 Street.READ MORE: 'We Want To Send A Very Clear Message To Thugs In Power;' Hundreds Rally In Miami In Support Of Planned Protests In Cuba

 Neighbors told CBS4 an unknown vehicle opened fire at the victims, who crashed into at least five cars trying to avoid the gunshots, leaving a trail of destruction.

 Then on NE 135 Street and NE 2 Avenue, Miami-Dade police say a driver following another vehicle opened fire.
-One of those bullet when through the windshield, grazing the passenger in the shoulder.
+One of those bullets when through the windshield, grazing the passenger in the shoulder.

-Then Saturday, a house party at a Miramar home being used as an Airbnb ended with a someone being fatally shot.READ MORE: Mechanic Steering Vintage Vehicles Into The Future
+Then Saturday, a house party at a Miramar home being used as an Airbnb ended with someone being fatally shot.READ MORE: COVID-19 Testing Sites In South Florida

 “I thought it was just exhaust or a bang from a car and then someone speeding off and driving off,” said J Cole, a Miramar resident.
 “But when I came out this morning I thought that might have not been that.”